thomasteplick/filterdesign/README.md

 # filterdesign
 Design a FIR filter using the Parks-McClellan algorithm
-# filterdesign
-Design a FIR filter using the Parks-McClellan algorithm

 This is a web application that is accessed at http://127.0.0.1/8080/filterdesignoptions.
 The user enters the filter order, grid density, filter type, and number of bands.
 After clicking on the